Everybody wants to change the world. My clients do.

 When I turned 30, I was told that my son Benjamin was going to die.
 He was diagnosed with a rare disorder called Hurler Syndrome, and there were no options for treatment.

-This is where our work begins.
+This is where our work begins

 What is your impossible problem designed to solve?

-What it is like to work together
+What it is like to work with me.

-What Changes
+What changes

 The shift is from being consumed by yesterday's problems to shaping what comes next.